2i2c-org/team-compass/projects/managed-hubs/support.md

    We believe that this incident is related to { CONTEXT HERE } and will investigate further on next actions.
 Information about our incident response process can be found [in our team support documentation](https://team-compass.2i2c.org/en/latest/projects/managed-hubs/support.html).

+   We've also opened an Incident Report in this issue where you can track progress if you wish: { LINK TO INCIDENT REPORT }.

    We'll prioritize resolving this incident over our other work, and will communicate with you throughout our attempts to resolve it.
    We might be in touch with requests for clarifications if needed.
    ```
 2. **Open an incident issue**.
    For each {term}`Incident` we create a dedicated issue to track its progress. [{bdg-primary}`open an incident issue`](https://github.com/2i2c-org/infrastructure/issues/new?assignees=&labels=type%3A+Hub+Incident%2Csupport&template=3_incident-report.md&title=%5BIncident%5D+%7B%7B+TITLE+%7D%7D) and notify our engineering team via Slack.
 3. **If you can resolve in 30 minutes**, try doing so.
 4. **If you cannot resolve in 30 minutes**, ping our engineering team and our Project Manager in the {guilabel}`#support-freshdesk` channel so that they are aware of the incident.
+5. **Designate an {term}`Incident Commander`**.
+If the Support Steward wishes to designate another team member as Incident Commander, should do so in the Incident issue.
-5. **Investigate and resolve the incident**.
-Follow the structure of the incident issue you opened in the step above.
+6. **Investigate and resolve the incident**.
+The Incident Commander should follow the structure of the incident issue opened in the step above.
-6. **Communicate every few hours**.
+7. **Delegate to Subject Matter Experts as-needed**.
+The Incident Commander is empowered to delegate actions to Subject Matter Experts in order to investigate and resolve the incident quickly.
+8. **Communicate every few hours**.
+The {term}`Incident Commander` is expected to communicate incident status and plan with the {term}`Support Steward`s, are are expected to communicate to the {term}`Community Representative`s.
 Provide periodic updates to communities as we attempt to resolve the incident.
 Here is a template to get started:

    ```
    Hello { NAME }, this is a quick update on our progress resolving